-Television: Chronicle of a death foretold?November 14th, 2012 in Health /
+Television: Chronicle of a death foretold?November 14, 2012 in Medicine & Health / Health

 Not only is TV not endangered, but it also has a unifying social impact on the nuclear family across the country.
 This is the main conclusion of a cross-Canada study—Are the Kids All Right?—on the television viewing habits of families with at least one child aged between 9 and 12 years.
 The study was conducted by a team of researchers led by André H. Caron, professor of communications at Université de Montréal and Director of the Centre for Youth and Media Studies (CYMS).

 "Young Canadians today live in a different world than that experienced by previous generations.
 In this context, many well-placed observers have predicted the impending death of television," says Dr. Caron.
 "We wanted to test the veracity of this statement, so we set out to meet 80 different families (over 200 participants) to determine the current place of the small screen that has shaped so many childhoods since its creation."